Skip to main content

 Farm to Table Sullivan County

-Taste the terroir of northeast Tennessee — from soil to plate
+Taste the terroir of northeast Tennessee, from soil to plate

 Child: $35 · Senior: $65

-Why This Tour
+Why This Route

 Food tourism is the fastest-growing segment of the travel industry, and Sullivan County has an underappreciated food story.
 The same Appalachian soil that grew Cherokee corn and frontier wheat now feeds farm-to-table restaurants producing some of East Tennessee's best cuisine.
-This tour connects the food to the land to the history — every bite tells a story.
+This tour connects the food to the land to the history, every bite tells a story.

 Your Itinerary

-Stop 110:00 AM
+1. Stop 110:00 AM

 Exchange Place